filecoincrypto/ipfsmgr/README.md

-# Ipfs Manager
+# IPFS Manager
-- Author: Andy Zhou
+- Author: Andy Zhou <ablozhou@gmail.com>
 - Date: 2021-09-15

+## Abstract
-This is a golang library to manager IPFS file and directory.
+This is a golang module to manager IPFS file and directory.

 It's a part of IPFS grant service for enterprice.